macalao914/ClassDemo3Srv/README.md

-<h1>Class Demo1</h1>
+<h1>Class Demo3 Srv</h1>
-This project shows a simple jQuery Mobile App.
-All the contents is static.
+This project shows a simple Node.js server, using a REST API to serve client requests over HTTP.
+You will need to install
+<a href="http://nodejs.org/">Node.js</a> in your machine to
+run this server.
+The server uses the
+<a href="http://expressjs.com">Express</a> module for Node.js.
+Express is already added the project, but for new projects you need to add it, following the commands shown <a href="http://expressjs.com/guide.html">here</a>.

-The structures of the project is: <br/>
+The structure of the project is: <br/>
-a) index.html - the HMTL5 file with the pages that make up the app.<br/>
+a) server.js - the server application that feeds data into ClassDemo3.<br/>
-b) js - directory with the jQuery and jQuery mobile libraries.<br/>
+b) car.js  - implementation of car object.<br/>
+c) package.json - configuration file for the project </br>
-c) css - directory with the jQuery Mobile CSS styles.<br/>
+d) node_modules - directory with the required Node.js modules.<br/>

 <h2>Editing:</h2>
 Simply import this project to an IDE, such as Aptana 3.
 In such case,